schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: name

-	.. versionadded:: 2.3.1

 		Name of the hint.
 This is the referenced glyph for corner and cap components.

 	:type: string